When Technology Becomes a Weapon: The Ethical Dilemmas and Regulatory Challenges in the Global Crackdown on "Digital Undressing"

 Facing the overwhelming pressure of public opinion, governments around the world have responded swiftly and with increasing firmness.
 This global regulatory crackdown exhibits multi-layered and multi-strategy characteristics.

-The European response has been more systematic.
-The European Commission not only demanded the retention of all relevant documents until the end of the year but also explicitly stated that it would take action under the Digital Services Act.
-The wording of European Commission spokesperson Thomas Reynier was unusually harsh: "This is not 'spicy.'
-This is illegal.
-This is appalling.
-This is disgusting.
-This has no place in Europe."
+The response from Europe has been more systematic.
+The European Commission has not only demanded that X retain all documents related to Grok until the end of 2026 but has also explicitly stated that it will take action under the Digital Services Act.
+The wording from European Commission spokesperson Thomas Renier was unusually severe: "This is not 'spicy.'
+It is illegal.
+It is appalling.
+It is disgusting.
+It has no place in Europe."

 France, Germany, Italy, and other European countries have also joined in.
-The French prosecutor's office has expanded the scope of the ongoing investigation into to include ; Germany stated that it will soon propose new legislative measures targeting digital violence; Italy's data protection authority warned that individuals using platforms such as to "undress" others may face criminal charges.
+The French prosecutor's office expanded the scope of the ongoing investigation into X to include Grok; Germany stated that it will soon propose new legislative measures targeting digital violence; the Italian Data Protection Authority warned that individuals using platforms like Grok to undress others may face criminal charges.

 Musk's Contradictory Stance: Oscillating Between Free Speech and Platform Responsibility